quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 QUIC version 1 uses TLS 1.3, which supports session resumption by sending session tickets in one connection that can be used in a later connection; see
 {{Section 2.2 of !TLS=RFC8446}}.
-New versions that also use TLS 1.3 SHOULD mandate that their session tickets are rightly scoped to one version of QUIC;
+New versions that also use TLS 1.3 SHOULD mandate that their session tickets are tightly scoped to one version of QUIC;
-i.e., require that clients not use them across version and that servers validate this client requirement.
+i.e., require that clients not use them across multiple version and that servers validate this client requirement.

 ## Interaction with 0-RTT